gregdirst/wc-jumpbridges/README.md

 ![Extention Button](images/Screenshot%20-%20extension%20button.png)

+## Get The Data

+You will use the extension on the Bridges page in DOTLAN.

 Go to DOTLAN https://evemaps.dotlan.net/ and log in with an account in the alliance you want the jumpbridges for.
 Requires registration.

 ![Home Page](images/Screenshot%20-%20navigation.png)

-Click Navigation button at the top.
-Then choose Bridges.
+Click `Navigation` button at the top.
+Then choose `Bridges`.

 ![Bridges](images/Screenshot%20-%20bridges.png)

-Choose the network name.
+Choose the `Network Name`.

 ![Network Name](images/Screenshot%20-%20network%20name.png)